AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/development/exception-handling.md

 ### ![incorrect](../../../assets/no.svg) Log messages and trace to different log files

-Logging the trace as a string to a log file introduces line breaks in the message, which is not compliant with PSR-3.
-The exception, including stack trace, must be part of the message context so that it is correctly saved with the massage in New Relic or other PSR-3 monolog-compatible log storage.
-This should be replaced by correct examples shown in [Write to the exception log](#correct-write-to-the-exception-log) or [Downgrade exceptions](#correct-downgrade-exceptions).
+The following code incorrectly logs the stack trace for an exception as a string to a log file.

 ```php
 try {